Africa Wildlife Tracking Fights Poaching with Satellite IoT

 “You can understand, especially now, the emphasis is on anti-poaching.
-You need a reliable unit that will report regularly.
+You need a reliable wildlife tracking unit that will report regularly.
 If you don’t get a report, you know there’s something wrong.
 If you have a unit which can’t send through trees and forests, you’re not getting good data back.” – Martin Haupt, Africa Wildlife Tracking.

 Africa Wildlife Tracking (AWT), the leader in tracking wildlife sees significant advantages with ORBCOMM’s IoT solutions.
 Using GPS tracking and monitoring, ruggedised hardware and robust connectivity, the company, with a passion for the conservation of the natural environment, works with governments, conservation organizations, universities and game reserves to address poaching, monitor and protect animals.